https://g.co/kgs/g7QBGGG

 Diagnosis

 Endometriosis can be difficult to diagnose.
 It is well known that it can take many years to get a diagnosis and many woman can feel frustrated by this delay.
 The problem is that diagnosis can only be made definitively by laparoscopy (keyhole surgery) where the pockets of endometriosis can actually be seen by the surgeon.
 Adenomyosis can sometimes be seen on MRI.
-Ultrasound is not usually adequate to see endo.
+Chocolate cysts and adenomyosis can sometimes be seen on ultrasound.
+However, a normal ultrasound or MRI does not mean a women does not have endometriosis.

 Management